Which is better for your workout, moderate or maximum effort?

 You have to focus intensively to complete the exercise with correct form.
 When you finish, you are not able to do any more reps of the exercise.

 Don't miss the safety guidelines (in italics) from these free exercise tips!
-To exercise at 9/10 or higher, it is best to have experience with exercise and also be free of joint and muscle problems. *Get clearance from your doctor before trying a high intensity workout.
+To exercise at 9/10 or higher, you should have experience with exercise and also be free of joint and muscle problems. *Get clearance from your doctor before trying a high intensity workout.

 During a maximum effort exercise, your movement will be much slower on the last repetition.
 Your muscles may 'fail' (stop working) and keep you from finishing the move.